 “My teaching is not my own.
 It comes from the One who sent me."
 (John 7:16)These and many other verses describe Jesus as being God's servant - and having been sent by the Supreme Being.
-Furthermore, he is saying that his teachings are not his but the Supreme Being's.
+Furthermore, he is saying that his teachings are not his but are coming from the Supreme Being.

 "For I did not speak on my own, but the Father who sent me commanded me to say all that I have spoken."
 (John 12:49)

 "For I have come down from heaven not to do my will but to do the will of Him who sent me."
 (John 6:38)

 This is what a messenger does.
 A messenger delivers a message.
 Jesus was "sent" to deliver a message.